cdosborn/site/posts/reading-notes-on-the-seven-habits-of-highly-effective-people/index.md

 because that’s what they are.
 They volunteer the best part—their hearts and minds.

 The final habit is renewal.
 Covey lists several dimensions of life that require constant investment.
 One of the dimensions is education.
-He offers the advice to begin reading—a lot.
+He offers the advice to read—a lot.

 > The person who doesn’t read is no better off than the person who can’t read.